 In order to meet this stock ownership requirement, an executive officer may count (i) all shares of common stock owned by the executive officer, including common stock held in the company's Retirement and Savings Plan, (ii) any outstanding RSUs, but excluding any unvested RSUs that vest based on achievement of performance goals (such as PSUs), and (iii) a number of shares representing the aggregate "spread value" of vested and in-the-money stock options and SARs (with such number being calculated as of January 1 of each year on a pre-tax basis, based on the 60 trading day average closing price of the company's common stock on such date).
 Decreases in overall stock price between measurement dates, therefore, reduced the number of shares deemed to be owned relative to the goal and the resulting reduced ownership levels do not necessarily represent a disposition of shares between measurement dates.
-Furthermore, none of our named executive officers sold shares in 2015 or in 2016.
+Furthermore, none of our named executive officers sold shares in 2015, 2016 or 2017.

-The following table shows the number of shares of common stock considered to be held, and the applicable stock ownership requirements, for each of our named executive officers as of January 1, 2017:
+The following table shows the number of shares of common stock considered to be held, and the applicable stock ownership requirements, for each of our named executive officers, as of January 1, 2018:

-Stock

-Requirement

-as of Number of

-January 1, Shares Deemed Subject to 50% Net Share
+Named Executive Officer Stock Requirement as of January 1, 2018, based on \$3.47 stock price Number of Shares Deemed Held as of January 1, 2018, based on \$3.47 stock price Stock Held as a % of Guidelines as of January 1, Subject to 50% Net Share Retention Ratio For Duration of

-2017, based Held as of Stock Held as a

-on January 1, 2017, % of Retention

-\$4.37 stock based on \$4.37 Guidelines as Ratio For

-price stock price of January 1, Duration of

-Named Executive Officer average (#) average (#) 2017 2017
+average (#) average (#) 2018 2018

-Mr. McInerney (1) 1,600,183 164,602 10% Yes
+Mr. McInerney (1) 2,019,037 718,602 36% Yes

-Ms. Groh 377,186 233,604 62% Yes
+Ms. Groh 519,181 343,614 66% Yes

-Mr. Schneider 497,200 509,790 > 100% No
+Mr. Schneider 627,344 708,258 > 100% No

-Mr. Bobitz 194,308 141,229 73% Yes
+Mr. Bobitz 288,434 208,874 72% Yes

-Mr. Sheehan 411,476 467,957 > 100% No
+Mr. Sheehan 519,181 599,809 > 100% No

-Mr. McInerney was deemed to have met 42% of his ownership goal as of January 1, 2015, based on a \$10.32 average stock price at that time.
-As a result of our measurement approach, the ownership requirements increased significantly for Mr. McInerney from that time until January 1, 2017, due to the decline in our stock price over that same time period.
+(1) Mr. McInerney was deemed to have met 42% of his ownership goal as of January 1, 2015, based on a \$10.32 average stock price at that time.
+As a result of our measurement approach, the ownership requirements increased significantly for Mr. McInerney from that time until January 1, 2018 due to the decline in our stock price over that same time period.
 Additionally, the number of shares deemed to be held by Mr. McInerney for his vested SARs, awarded as the largest component of his initial grant at the time of his hiring, decreased to zero over that same period due to reductions in the "spread value" of that award.
-Mr. McInerney's only other outstanding company equity awards are in the form of PSUs, which are not deemed as shares held until after they become vested.
+With the exception of one RSU award, Mr. McInerney's only other outstanding company equity awards are in the form of PSUs, which are not deemed as shares held until after they become vested.
 Mr. McInerney has not sold any shares of company stock since joining the company in 2013.